bhumika1240/cmpn202-operating-systems/week1.md

 ![disk usage output](images/week1/disk.png)

 **Explanation:**
-This screenshot shows disk space usage across mounted file systems, confirming adequate storage availability.
-The df -h command displays disk space usage across mounted file systems.
-This confirms the size of the virtual disk, how much space is used, and how much remains available.
-This information is important for performance testing and ensuring sufficient storage capacity.
+This screenshot shows the output of the `df -h` command, displaying disk usage across mounted file systems.
+It confirms the size of the virtual disk and the amount of available storage, which is important for performance testing and system stability.

 ---